 - Have recovered from covid-19 by following a positive result, under more than 11 days and less than 180 days.

-With this certificate, you are authorized to enter Portugal and any other country in the European Union or Schengen Area (considering you have the required visa, if that’s the case).
+With this certificate, you are authorized to enter Portugal and any other country in the European Union or Schengen Area (considering you have the required visa if that’s the case).

-In addition, it also grants its holder the authorization to attend weddings and restaurants that, from Friday at 7 pm until Sunday evening, only allow people with a COVID EU certificate to enter the premises.
+In addition, it also grants its holder the authority to attend weddings and restaurants that, from Friday at 7 pm until Sunday evening, only allow people with a COVID EU certificate to enter the premises.

 How was the pandemic managed by the Portuguese government?